micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 All of the regular methods of a Python dictionary are available.
 The DataStore is more than a wrapper of a HDF5 file, and actually it is able to persist any pickleable Python object.
-In fact, the HDF5 storage is used solely for numpy arrays, which however are the most common objects that need storing in the oq-lite calculators.
+In fact, the HDF5 file is used solely for numpy arrays, whereas general Python objects are save in the datastore directory as pickled files.
+However arrays are the most important objects that need storing in the oq-lite calculators, and the plan for the future is to replace as much as possible Python objects with numpy arrays, which are much much more efficiently stored and moved around.
 You can see the full documentation of the datastore module at [docs.openquake.org](http://docs.openquake.org/oq-risklib/master/openquake.commonlib.html#module-openquake.commonlib.datastore).

-The important thing to remember is that *the datastore does not support concurrent writing*.
+One important thing to remember is that *the datastore does not support concurrent writing*.
 This is due both to a limitation in the underlying h5py library and to an architectural constraint: when doing parallel computations in the oq-lite we adhere to a strict